alebgz-91/queens/README.md

 Because ingestion is versioned, you can safely ingest multiple vintages of the same tables and then stage whichever version you wish.
 This makes it straightforward to track revisions, compare snapshots across releases, or reproduce results tied to a specific publication date.

-In this way, QUEENS can serve as a general-purpose bridge between messy official spreadsheets and clean, queryable datasets — one that not only structures the data, but also preserves its history.
+In this way, QUEENS can serve as a general-purpose bridge between human-readable official spreadsheets and clean, queryable datasets — one that not only structures the data, but also preserves its history.

 ---